 Quality assurance for the production of the biodynamic preparations.

 This appendix gives guidelines for preparation production and use.
 It is a recommendation only.
-The biodynamic measures which are required for Demeter certification are contained in Section four.
+The biodynamic measures which are required for Demeter certification are listed in chapter 6.2.
+Biodynamic Preparations.

 General aspects